open-sauced/semantic-release-conventional-config/README.md

           echo ${{ env.RELEASE_VERSION }}
 ```

+Marketplace actions should default to the major tag and are essentially more stable as we have to curate every release.

 A more traditional approach, only thing really different here is a minor pull overhead and using set outputs instead of environment variables:

 ```yaml